Chaarangan/NERP/README.md

-# NERP - Pipeline for training NER models
+# NERP - NER Pipeline

 ## What is it?
 NERP (Named Entity Recognition Pipeline) is a python package that offers an easy-to-use pipeline for fine-tuning pre-trained transformers for Named Entity Recognition (NER) tasks.